appseconnect/docs/_posts/Workflow-Management/use-cases/2018-08-25-workflow-filter-node-customer-download.md

         identifier: usedcases-filter
 ---

-•	Use Case Name - Workflow showing task configuration with  data filteration
+•	Use Case Name - Workflow creation and task configuration with data filteration

 •	Brief Description – This workflow enables the user to add customer in Ecommerce (Shopify) and enable the execution and data sync between Eccomerce & ERP with **Filter**  node (Insert Link).